Non-inertial frames that can mimic gravitational fields

-Almost every introduction to general relativity begins with the statement of the so called \textit{principle of equivalence}, which, in its simplest form, states that one can deduce physical effects in presence of gravity by instead working in an accelerated frame of reference in flat spacetime without gravity.
+\textit{\textbf{Introduction:}} Almost every introduction to general relativity begins with the statement of the so called \textit{principle of equivalence}, which, in its simplest form, states that one can deduce physical effects in presence of gravity by instead working in an accelerated frame of reference in flat spacetime without gravity.
 Delving deeper, one then encounters this principle at various increasing levels of sophistication.
 Our focus in this work, however, will be the version stated above.
 Although simple to state and easy to visualize, when probed deeper, one encounters subtleties concerning the actual physical content of this statement EP.
 These were most prominently highlighted by Synge, in the preface of his classic text on general relativity \cite{synge-gr}.
 The key point is this: if accelerated frames in Minkowski spacetime are supposed to mimic effects due to gravity, and if true gravitational effects are encoded in the Riemann tensor $R_{abcd}$, the EP is void unless one also shows how the ``acceleration" of this frame determined by ``curvature".
 For instance, one can compute the acceleration of objects near the surface of the Earth to be $9.8\, {\rm m/s^2}$, and hence, following EP, do physics near the Earth's surface by going to an accelerated frame with the above reference value of acceleration.
 How is this value derivable from the curvature produced by the Earth?